Changing the Paradigm of Adult Learning

 An Upward Journey

 Like most schools, Rogers' students had many needs and it was a struggle to meet them all within the traditional model of school.
-In 2014, 33 percent of third graders were scoring satisfactory in reading and 44 percent in math, and fourth graders were scoring 33 percent in writing.
+(See the graphs below for a look at the data.)
 But under the helm of Principal Lisa Lovato, a seasoned educator, there was a big swing—up.
 First step: the team started using data rigorously, with the aid of technology, to inform and improve the quality of instruction.
 Data meetings were implemented to review formative assessment results, giving teachers a much deeper sense of where each child was and how to plan instruction to meet those needs.
 With that, and through the experiences with DISD and NGSI, came the realization that better instruction meant personalization.
 It was impossible to get where they wanted in a traditional model of school, things had to change.
-Another important learning also became abundantly clear: Although test scores were rising—in 2016, 44 percent of Rogers' third grade students scored satisfactory in reading and 49 percent in math, and 71 percent of fourth graders scored satisfactory in writing (a 117 percent change!)—educators realized those academic skills alone were not going to prepare students for real life, and learning was never going to be much fun if kids spent most of the day practicing skills.
+Another important learning also became abundantly clear: Although test scores were rising, in most cases, educators realized those academic skills alone were not going to prepare students for real life, and learning was never going to be much fun if kids spent most of the day practicing skills.
 School needed to become more relevant and engaging.
 Together we dove into thinking about how to solve for that, and project-based learning (PBL) became the bridge.

 Implementation Starts with Adults